-At some point or another in our careers, pretty much everyone experiences self-doubt.
+At some point or another in our careers, pretty much everyone needs to overcome self-doubt.

 Ironically, feelings of self-doubt can be particularly acute for high achievers, who may hold a nagging suspicion that they aren’t ready for the positions into which they have been promoted.
-And while a dose of humility can be a helpful guard against hubris, too much self-doubt can be paralyzing.
+And while a dose of humility can be a helpful guard against hubris, too much self-doubt can lead to paralyzing indecisiveness.

 Ellen Taaffe, a clinical assistant professor of leadership and director of women’s leadership programs at the Kellogg School, spent more than twenty-five years in brand marketing—at PepsiCo, Royal Caribbean, and Whirlpool—and is a member of three corporate boards.
-Over the course of this career, Taaffe has learned how best to manage her own self-doubt and advise others on how to do the same.
+Over the course of this career, Taaffe has learned how best to overcome self-doubt and advise others on how to do the same.

 Here she shares three tips for pushing past your insecurities to act decisively.